elchs/LetoDBf/Readme.txt

  <lDescend> set to TRUE ( .T. ) will start at bottom and DbSkip() to the top -- default is top to bottom.

+ <lRest> in Harbour world: a given value is overwritten by a given <cbFor> or a <cbWhile> condition,
+   then <Rest> will become true (.T.), what means to continue with the active record.
+   LetoDBf introduces: RddInfo( RDDI_DBEVALCOMPAT, .F. ) -- then compatibility to Harbour is ignored, and only the given <lRest> determine if to start at TOP of WA or at active record, independent from given conditions, what offers a greater flexibility.

  <lStay>, default is ,T., will stay at last processed record,
    with a given .F. it is jumped back to record which was active when Leto_DbEval() started.
    This FALSE activates also to try an initial Flock() for the first processed record, when successful it